Displaced Kashmiri pandits will be able to return to valley soon: RSS chief | Entertainment

 - India

-Kashmiri pandits will be able to return to their homes in the valley soon, RSS chief Mohan Bhagwat said on Sunday, asserting that work is on to create a conducive atmosphere so that they are never displaced again.
+Kashmiri pandits will be able to return to the valley soon, RSS chief Mohan Bhagwat said on Sunday, asserting that work is on to create a conducive atmosphere so that they are never displaced again.

+Anyone harbouring the ill-motive of driving out the community again from Kashmir will have to face severe consequences, he said addressing Kashmiri pandits virtually on the last day of the three-day ‘Navreh’ celebrations.

 He also praised ‘The Kashmir Files’ movie, saying it has created public awareness across the country and outside about the reality behind the exodus of Kashmiri pandits from the valley in 1990.

-Addressing members of the Kashmiri pandit community virtually on the last day of the three-day ‘Navreh’ celebrations, the Rashtriya Swayamsevak Sangh (RSS) chief said that the time has come for fulfilling the pledge of returning to their homes in the Kashmir valley.
+The Rashtriya Swayamsevak Sangh (RSS) chief said that the time has come for Kashmiri Pandits to fulfil the pledge of returning to their homes in the Kashmir valley.

-“It won't take many days for the fulfilment of our pledge of returning to the valley.
-It will come true very soon and we have to continue making attempts in this direction.
-Our history and our great leaders should serve as the guiding light and inspiration for all of us,” Bhagwat said in his over half-an-hour speech.
+“The time for your return to the valley as a Hindu and a ‘Bharat Bhakt’ is approaching…you have faced displacement in the past but in the future, nothing like this should happen with you,” he said.

+“Anyone harbouring such an ill-motive will face bitter consequences.
+There are people (among the Muslim community) with whom you were enjoying good relations.
+We have to defeat extremism and live peacefully with everyone,” he said.

 Referring to his participation in the Kashmiri pandit festival ‘Herath’ (Shivaratri) in 2011 in Delhi, he said the community had taken a pledge on the occasion that they will return to their homeland.